dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ```

 In this case, the way you want to use `num` depends on whether it
-could be None or not.
-That is, whether `num` is "nullable".
+is None, so the structure of your program is affected by whether
+`num` is "of nullable type".
 In Python
-that means having an Optional type (`Optional[int]` rather than
+that means assigning it an Optional type (`Optional[int]` rather than
 `int`).

-Determining whether `num` is nullable in this context amounts to *type
+Determining whether `num` is nullable in this context is a byproduct of *type
-inference*, and it can be quite complicated in the worst
+inference*, which can be quite complicated in the worst
 case.
 Fortunately, in many cases it's quite simple, involving applying
 just a few rules.
 For instance, if `num` is the parameter to a
 function you're inside, and the function declares the type of `num` in